Active Sampling for MRI-based Sequential Decision Making: Experimental Setup

 \subsection{Implementation Details}

-All classification networks employed share the same ResNet-50~\cite{he2016deep} backbone with $25.6 \mathrm{M}$ parameters.
-To avoid overfitting caused by class imbalance, a dropout layer is added at the end, and weighted cross-entropy is used as the supervised learning loss~\cite{pmlr-v202-mao23b}.
-For methods involving a policy with greedy actions, we use the policy gradient network ($11 \mathrm{M}$ parameters)~\cite{du2024mri,bakker2020experimental} with parallel acquisition $q = 8$.
-For all methods, we employ the Adam optimizer~\cite{kingma2014adam} with a learning rate of $10^{-4}$ and a step-based scheduler with a decay gamma of $0.1$ for all model training.
+All classification networks employed share the same ResNet-50~\citep{he2016deep} backbone with $25.6 \mathrm{M}$ parameters.
+To avoid overfitting caused by class imbalance, a dropout layer is added at the end, and weighted cross-entropy is used as the supervised learning loss~\citep{pmlr-v202-mao23b}.
+For methods involving a policy with greedy actions, we use the policy gradient network ($11 \mathrm{M}$ parameters)~\citep{du2024mri,bakker2020experimental} with parallel acquisition $q = 8$.
+The network consists of convolutional feature extraction layers with instance normalization followed by a three-layer fully connected head that outputs action logits for $k$-space line selection.
+For all methods, we employ the Adam optimizer~\citep{kingma2014adam} with a learning rate of $10^{-4}$ and a step-based scheduler with a decay gamma of $0.1$ for all model training.
 All disease classification and reconstruction models are trained for $50$ epochs, and the severity classification model is fine-tuned for $20$ epochs.
 For the policy model, we train it for $30$ epochs.
 Our experimental setup uses the PyTorch framework, and all computations are performed on an NVIDIA A100 Tensor Core GPU.
+Our code is publicly available at \url{https://github.com/vios-s/MRI_Sequential_Active_Sampling}.